vlada-i/frontend-project-44/README.md

 ___

-3. Game started:
+### 3. Game started:

-### User see two random numbers.
+>User see two random numbers.
 You need to find NOD and type it into console.

 - *Run brain-gcd*
 - *Welcome moment: write your name and we will definitely greet you*